Governor General's Literary Awards

 Announcement of Finalists and Winners

-The names of finalists will be announced in mid to late October 2012; the names of winners will be announced in mid-November 2012.
+The names of finalists will be announced in October 2014; the names of winners will be announced in mid-November 2014.

 Please refer to the news releases for details.